 In another story, reported in the July 1981 edition of Field and Stream, Big John caught 14 blue cats in the Diversion Canal that weighed 426 pounds.
 It was an average of just over 30 pounds each.
 The biggest weighed in at 50 pounds and would have been a new state record.
 Unfortunately, John was told by someone that the record was more than that so no attempt was made to claim it.

 Those same kinds of stories are not told on Santee Cooper today, but it is still known as a big cat lake, one of the best in the nation.
 Anglers don’t keep the big fish like they used to.

 Gene “Catfish” Sellers

-All the time Big John was guiding he was passing on what he knew about catfishing to his son Gene, who came to be known as Gene “Catfish” Sellers.
-He had the passion for catfishing just like his father had.
+All the time Big John was guiding he was passing on what he knew about catfishing to Gene, who came to be known as Gene “Catfish” Sellers.
+He had the passion for catfishing just like John had.

 Gene earned his nickname, Gene “Catfish” sellers following a multi-boat catfish trip out of Canal Lakes Fish Camp some years ago.

 “Dad was guiding out of Canal Lakes,” recalls Eric.
 “He and four other guides had booked a company party for a day of catfishing.
 It was one of those days when the bite was not great.
 Out of the five boats that went out, four caught very little.
 But dad came back in with two coolers full of nice catfish.
 That group gave him the nickname ‘Catfish.’”